 In choosing a treatment option, your doctor will consider your age and general health, the type and size of cancer.
 Find out about treatment options for skin cancer.

 The truth about skin cancer

-Skin cancer is the most common type of cancer diagnosed in Australia, but there are many myths about this deadly disease.
-Here's the truth behind 5 of the more common ones.
+Skin cancer is the most common type of cancer diagnosed in Australia, but myths persist about this deadly disease.
+Here, the truth behind 5 of the more common myths.